bilalqur/umap_split/README.md

 2. **The Riemannian metric is locally constant** (or approximately so)
 3. **The manifold is locally connected**

-These assumptions allow UMAP to build a reliable low-dimensional embedding that captures meaningful cluster and density information.
+These assumptions allow UMAP to build a reliable low-dimensional embedding that captures meaningful cluster and density information [2].

 By clustering the UMAP embedding and stratifying across those clusters, this package provides a principled way to sample validation and training sets that are *representative of the entire data manifold*.